simenfossnes/openapi-fastapi-codegen/README.md

 - [ ] Add command line execution and configs
 - [ ] add requirements.txt + requirements in README
 - [x] Add string formatting / fix automation so that the naming has a max-length and no whitespace
-- [ ] fix references and inheritance using these "allOf" etc.
+- [x] fix references and inheritance using these "allOf" etc.
+- [ ] implement proper documentation of methods in interpretaiton-class.
+- [ ] callable generation of OAS via CLI
+- [ ] resolve whether to import from DataModel or generate schemas in the OAS-app.
+- [ ] also resolve whether then to import selectively (track required external imports)